 Make a Plan to Take Care of Your Student Loans

-Your student loans will go on deferment automatically for six months after you graduate.
-However, you do need to follow up on this because occasionally some accounts will slip through the cracks.
+Your federal student loans will go on deferment automatically for six months after you graduate.
+However, you do need to follow up on this because, occasionally, some accounts may slip through the cracks.
 You may opt to pay the interest during this time so that it does not continue to compound.
 Be sure to keep your contact information updated with your student loan provider.

 Once you have landed your first job, you need to make tackling your student loan debt a high priority.
 You may want to consider consolidating your student loans if you find that the payments are too much for you to manage at first.
 You can also see if you qualify for an income-based payment.
-While these options can help when first starting out, it is important that you make paying off the debt a priority.
+These options can help when first starting; it is important that you make paying off the debt a priority.

 You can use bonuses and tax returns to speed up the process of paying off your student loans.
-You can also stay on a bare-bones budget until you are debt free.
-It is much easier to start off with a tight budget than to try to cut costs later when you are trying to get control of your finances.
+You can also stay on a bare-bones budget until you are debt-free.
+It is much easier to start with a tight budget than to try to cut costs later when you are trying to get control of your finances.

 Once you are out of debt, you should work on building up an emergency fund that will cover between six months to one year of expenses.
 The amount you choose will depend on your job security.
 If your field has layoffs every few years, it is better to aim for a year of expenses.

 When you first graduate, you have so many opportunities available to you.
-You also have the ability to go after those dreams.
+You also can go after those dreams.
 Sit down and make a five-year plan that will cover where you want to be and what you want to have accomplished in the next five years.
-This can include everything from your career to adventures you want to have and milestones you want to reach.
+This list can include everything from your career to adventures you want to have and milestones you want to reach.
 Then make them happen.
-Do not make excuses, figure out what you want to do and go for it.
+Do not make excuses; figure out what you want to do, and go for it.

 Your first five years of your career are important in steering you in the right direction.
 Be sure that you do not settle into a job that does not have the potential for growth.
 If the market is difficult to break into or there are not many jobs, you may want to consider taking additional classes and increasing your certifications.
 Do not be afraid to look for a new job that offers more growth potential, especially if your first job is not quite what you wanted it to be.